oracle-livelabs/security/accessgovernance-admin/access-control/access-control.md

 3. Enter the below mentioned details Under Add Details tab:

-    What do you want to call this identity collection? : IT-Operations How would you describe this collection? : IT-Operations Who can manage this identity collection : pamela.green Would you like to add any tags? : DB, database, operations
+    What do you want to call this identity collection? : QA Team How would you describe this collection? : QA Team Who can manage this identity collection : pamela.green Would you like to add any tags? : DB, database, operations